Take your fajitas to the next level by flavoring them with this easy-to-make, perfectly balanced fajita seasoning.

 While very similar in flavors, there is a difference between Taco Seasoning and Fajita Seasoning.
 Fajita seasoning is made with less chili powder and no oregano.
 It is much milder in flavor and does not overpower a dish.
 Instead, this seasoning elevates the peppers, onions, and protein in classic fajitas.

-Spices in Cajun Seasoning
+Ingredients in Fajita Seasoning

-- Chili Powder–Be sure to use American chili powder, as some European blends are actually quite a bit spicier.
+- Chili Powder: Be sure to use American chili powder, as some European blends are actually quite a bit spicier.